mingchao-sun/mingchao-sun.github.io/_pages/cv.md

 permalink: /cv/
 ---

 A current version of my CV is embedded below.
 You can also <a href="/files/cv.pdf" target="_blank">download the PDF version here</a>.
-(Last updated: April 10, 2024)
+(Last updated: May 10, 2024)

 <iframe src="https://mingchao-sun.github.io/files/cv.pdf" class="gde-frame" style="height: 1000px; width: 100%; border: none;" scrolling="yes"></iframe>